ValenciaArcega/envi/docs/Documentation.md

 - No media queries.

 ## Structure.
-Envi have the next line of elements:
+Tolescro have the next line of elements:
 - Index.html: has the welcome page where the user will can see an overview about the page and know more about cards and structure.
 - main.css: has all the styles that the html files needs to work fluidly thought any device, making a responsive and good performance website.